 - Applications are accepted from lenders through USDA local offices year round - Interested borrowers should inquire about the program with their lender - Lenders interested in participating in this program should contact the USDA Rural Development Business Programs Director in the state where the project is located

 Who can answer questions?

-Contact our local office that serves your area.
+Contact the local office that serves your area.

 What governs this program?
+Code of Federal Regulation 7 CFR 5001